yukulehe/gazpar2mqtt/README.md

 | gazpar_PCE_previous_month_thresold | Sensor | None | Percentage of energy consumption and thresold of previous month  |
 | gazpar_PCE_previous_month_thresold | Binary sensor | Problem | Warning when energy consumption is higher than 80%* of the thresold of previous month  |

-* 80% can be editable in environment variable.
+Note : thresold percentage value can be editable in environment variable.

 ### Add-on
 For Hass.io users, gazpar2mqtt is also available as an add-on provided by [alexbelgium](https://github.com/alexbelgium) (thanks you to him).
 Please visit the dedicated [repository](https://github.com/alexbelgium/hassio-addons/tree/master/gazpar2mqtt).